 The Sustainable Agriculture Initiative (SAI) Platform is the main food and drink industry initiative supporting the development of sustainable agriculture worldwide.

-Food industries are the biggest purchasers of agricultural raw materials.
+Food companies and retailers are the biggest purchasers of agricultural raw materials.
 In order to rely on a constant, increasing and safe supply of agricultural raw materials, these must be grown in a sustainable manner.
 In 2002 Nestlé, Unilever and Danone created the Sustainable Agriculture Initiative (SAI) Platform, a non-profit organization to facilitate sharing, at precompetitive level, of knowledge and initiatives to support the development and implementation of sustainable agriculture practices involving the different stakeholders of the food chain.